MeSoftHorny/WTRTI/docs/docs/features.md

 Profiles have loading priorities:
 1. Vehicle Profiles.
-2. By a Type: Flighter, Strike, etc.
+2. By a Type: Fighter, Strike, etc.
 3. By a Propulsion: Prop, Jet.
 This means that if you have a vehicle profile, it will be loaded first, ignoring other types.